LAWS6149 - Legal Pluralism in Southeast Asia (12 Credit Points)

 Field school in Indonesia/Malaysia

 Please note: This unit will be taught offshore with the cooperation of Gadjah Mada University (Yogyakarta, Indonesia) and International Islamic University (Kuala Lumpur, Malaysia).
 These institutions will provide guest lecturers.
-These institutions can be contacted through Associate Professor Simon Butt and Dr Salim Farrar.
+These institutions can be contacted through Associate Professor Simon Butt and Associate Professor Salim Farrar.

 You can credit this unit towards Continuing Professional Development (CPD).
 Units of study that are part of Sydney Law School’s Postgraduate Program meet the necessary Mandatory Continuing Legal Education (MCLE) of the Law Society of New South Wales and the Continuing Professional Development (CPD) requirements of the New South Wales Bar Association.
 You may complete this unit of study by enrolling on a non-degree basis or on an audit basis only with no assessment via Single Unit Enrolment.